miguel2192/VisML/README.md

 # VisML
-Coupling visualization with machine learning
+A full stack web application framework to couple front-end visualization with back-end machine learning